florianseidl/perma/README.md

 LocalDateTime, LocalDate, LocalTime       | KeyOrValueSerializer.LOCAL_DATE_TIME, LOCAL_DATE, LOCAL_TIME   | java.time (Java 8 date)
 ZonedDateTime, OffsetDateTime             | KeyOrValueSerializer.ZONED_DATE_TIME, OFFSET_DATE_TIME         | java.time with Offset/Zone (Java 8)
 DateSerializer                            | KeyOrValueSerializer.DATE                                      | java.util (Java legacy date)

+### String Serializer

+KeyOrValueSerializer.STRING or new StringSerializer() encodes to UTF-8.
+This is the recomended format for most chases.

+If that is not desired (as it is inefficient for instance for chinese characters), StringSerializer can be constructed with an encoding as string parameter.
+The recomended alternative is UTF-16 Big Endian and available as constant in String Serializer: new StringSerializer(StringSerializer.UTF-16BE).
+Alternatively, any supported Charset can be used.

 ### Collection Serializers